A Guide to Take Care of Your Hair This Winter

-Sure, it’s long, cold, and wet.
-Struggling with our hair during the colder months is completely normal.
-Just like with heat, extreme cold has negative effects on the hair.
-We experience more dryness, more split ends, and static.
+Winter is long, cold, and wet and struggling with hair during these colder months is completely normal.
+Just like with heat, extreme cold also has negative effects on the hair like dryness, split ends, and static.
 But, luckily for you, we've prepared an essential hair care survival guide for those colder days.

 5. Give hair extra love and care during these months.
-Conditioning the hair in the winter time is very important to help add hydration back into the hair.
+Conditioning the hair in the winter is very important to help add hydration back into it.
 Being consistent with moisturizing the hair can be done in many ways: using a lightweight balancing conditioner that can work as a leave-in after the shower, deep conditioning treatments that include locking moisture ingredients, or sealing the ends with your favorite hair oil when it starts to feel frizzy.

-7. Eliminate static hair.
 Hair conducts energy and when there is an imbalance of ions (two positive charges that repel each other) static energy causes the hairs to stand on end.
 Avoid heat at all costs.
 Blow dryers and straighteners completely dry out the hair from any water stored in the strands.
 Protect it by finishing with a little bit of cold-pressed marula or grapeseed oil.
 Finally, we recommend switching out your plastic brush or comb to one that is made out of wood or bamboo to eliminate extra static.